mambucodev/my-website/content/blog/2025-02-04-from-arch-to-fedora/index.md

 Everything was going fine, until a **kernel update** decided that my arch installation must not boot anymore.
 Without talking about the issue too much, I'll just let you know that 2 weeks ago (when this happened) I was very ill and I just wanted to use my PC for a bit, and I couldn't because of this.

-After a while I got tired of my system's mood swings, it seemed like it had menstruation.
-Monthly something would eventually break.
+After a while I got tired of my system's mood swings, every month something would eventually break.
 I already know that's Arch's philosophy, and it was fun at the beginning until it got boring.

 ## The Solution